JuliMuehl/sphere_tracer/README.md

 ![out.png](md_assets/out.png)
 # Dependencies
-The pathtracer itself does not use any dependencies however for the purpose of displaying the current state of the image in a window GLFW, OpenGL and GLEW are used.
+The pathtracer itself does not use any external dependencies however for the purpose of displaying the current state of the image in a window GLFW, OpenGL and GLEW are used.
 # Compiling on Linux
 To build the executable run
 ```bash